Kormos: Features

 The Kormos mostly appear at sunset and at sunrise.
-That's why these times are considered dangerous.
-It is dissuade to be awake at this time.
+That is why these times are considered dangerous.
+It is disouraged to be awake at this time.
 They can capture people's souls.
 The concept of the blind is used for mental or mental illness.
 In Yakutas, the wandering souls of the dead are called Uğör (Yör).
 The belief that the souls of the people who died have turned into Körmös is common.
 Obun the souls of people who died as a result of an accident, those who committed suicide are called Alban.
 The souls of ancestors are called Ozor.
 Their leader is known as Kürmez Han.
 These Kormos are divided into three types: